Skip to content

 Tailwind v4 source merging does not work with the default Adobe Commerce Cloud .gitignore file.
 See The .gitignore file for Tailwind 4 support for the solution.

-When the production Tailwind CSS stylesheet (styles.css) is not committed to version control, Adobe Commerce Cloud must generate it during the build phase.
-The build hook must install Node.js, run the Tailwind build process, and clean up before the application is packaged.
+When the production Tailwind CSS stylesheet (styles.css) is not committed to version control, Adobe Commerce Cloud must generate it during the build phase using build hooks in .magento.app.yaml.
+The Tailwind CSS build process requires Node.js to compile the stylesheet from source files, but Adobe Commerce Cloud containers don't include Node.js by default, so the build hook must install it dynamically.

-The following .magento.app.yaml configuration installs Node.js 20 via NVM (Node Version Manager), creates the required output directory, installs Tailwind dependencies, builds the production stylesheet, and removes the node_modules directory to reduce deployment size:
+The following .magento.app.yaml build hook configuration performs the complete Tailwind CSS build process during Adobe Commerce Cloud deployment.
+This configuration installs Node.js 20 (LTS version) via NVM (Node Version Manager), creates the required output directory for compiled CSS, installs Tailwind dependencies from package.json, runs the Tailwind build script to generate the production stylesheet, and removes the node_modules directory to reduce the deployed artifact size.

 ...